How to become a journalist

 Your job is to reveal information to the public.
 Find the truth.
-Get quotes and don’t attribute anything ot your own knowledge.
+Get quotes and don’t attribute any of your own knowledge.

 Building trust as a journalist

 Journalists are taught to be both truthful and accurate in their reporting.
-Journalism is nothing without trust.
+Hence, journalism is nothing without trust.
 It is the foundation upon which the profession is built.